-These positional parameters are described in the following pages in the order listed above.
+These positional parameters are described in the following pages.

-Keyword parameters, which may be coded in any order after the positional parameter.
+Keyword parameters may be coded in any order after the first parameter.
 Any of the following keyword parameters can be coded on the EXEC statement:

 ACCT COND DPRTY (MVT only) PARM RD REGION (MVT only) ROLL (MVT only) TIME